classroomLabs/balidea_clean-lead_23-05/README.md

-# Clean Code Patterns course material
+# Clean Code Patterns course material for BALIDEA

 Demo project and documentation for the Clean Code course.